 Staying Current – Wednesday, February 22 at 1 – 1:50 PM

 How do you keep up with the news and research in your field?
 Would you like to learn how to use technology to find new information?
 Join us for a Staying Current workshop, and learn how to use RSS feeds and other alert options to keep up with blog posts, news, and scholarly articles.

-Scholarly Publishing and Open Access – Wednesday, October 19 at 2 – 2:50 PM
+Scholarly Publishing – Wednesday, April 5 at 1 – 1:50 PM

-Data Management – Monday, November 7 at 2 – 2:50 PM
+Data Management 101 – Wednesday, April 12 at 1 – 1:50 PM

 Are you confused about funding agencies’ new data management and sharing policies?
 Or do you need some help managing your research data?
 You’re not alone, and we can help!
 The purpose of this workshop is to explain research-data management and its importance, help identify some common data management issues, and learn about best practices and resources that are available.

 Scholarly Impact – Wednesday, April 26 at 1 – 1:50 PM